Adele: Personal life

 In 2011, Adele began a relationship with charity entrepreneur Simon Konecki.
-Their son was born on 19 October 2012.
+Their son was born in 2012.
 On the topic of becoming a parent, Adele said she "felt like I was truly living.
 I had a purpose, where before I didn't".
 Adele and Konecki brought a privacy case against a UK-based photo agency that published intrusive paparazzi images of their son taken during family outings in 2013.
 Lawyers working on their behalf accepted damages from the company in July 2014.
 Adele has also opened up about suffering from postnatal depression, anxiety, and panic attacks.

 In early 2017, tabloids started speculating that Adele and Konecki had secretly married when they were spotted wearing matching rings on their ring fingers.
 During her acceptance speech at the 59th Annual Grammy Awards for Album of the Year, Adele seemed to have confirmed these reports by referring to Konecki as "my husband" when thanking him.
 She repeated this in March 2017, telling the audience at a concert in Brisbane, Australia, "I'm married now".
 However, in a 2021 interview with British Vogue, she revealed that they actually married in 2018, and separated the same year.
 During this time, Adele became a stay-at-home mother.
 In April 2019, Adele's representatives confirmed the separation via Associated Press, and affirmed that she and Konecki would continue to raise their son together.
-On 13 September 2019, it was reported that Adele had filed for divorce from Konecki in the US.
-Their divorce was finalised on 4 March 2021.
-In 2021, Adele entered a relationship with American sports agent Rich Paul.
+On 13 September 2019, Adele filed for divorce from Konecki, with it being finalised on 4 March 2021.
+In 2021, Adele entered into a relationship with American sports agent Rich Paul.
+During her performance in Munich on 9 August 2024, she revealed her engagement to Paul.